hashiiiii/RectPop/README.md

 #### Offset

-You can add offsets to the top, bottom, left, or right.
+Offsets can be added to the top, bottom, left, or right.

 <p align="center">
   <img width="80%" src="Documentation/Images/offset.gif" alt="ConceptMovie">